 The South West Coast Path is the UK's longest National Trail and one of the top ten walking routes in the world.
 It snakes, dips and rises continuously on its way through a staggering 1014km (630 miles) of pristine coastline, 450 miles of which is through nationally protected areas.
 It's a challenge too; walking the entire South West Coast Path is the equivalent to scaling Mount Everest four times!
 From towering cliffs to hidden coves, ghostly tin mines to lush subtropical wooded creeks.
 One minute a dramatic rock theatre hewn out of the cliffs, the next a prehistoric fossilized forest or a 20thC Art Deco Island Hotel.
 What sets The South West Coast Path apart from other trails is that around almost every corner is yet another surprise as you retrace the footsteps and histories of the tin miners, fisherman, smugglers, wreckers and the customs men who chased them.

-The Highlights - Jaw dropping gorges, caves and rocky ravines in the Mendips, walk where Exmoor National Park literally falls into the ocean on the South West Coast Path.
+The Highlights - Jaw dropping gorges, caves and rocky ravines in the Mendips on the Mendip Way, walk where Exmoor National Park literally falls into the ocean on the South West Coast Path.
 Journey in the footsteps of the Romantic Poets on The Coleridge Way, visit vast wetlands with some of the UK’s best birdwatching, New Age Glastonbury, Cheddar Gorge, historical Wells and the beautifully compact Quantock Hills.

 View our Map of Somerset Walking Routes to choose your Somerset walking holiday.